-6. A bus driver may not operate a school bus while communicating over, or otherwise operating, a cellular phone for personal reasons, whether handheld or hands free, when the vehicle is in motion.
-For purposes of this paragraph, "school bus" has the meaning given in Minn.
-Stat. § 169.011, Subd.
-71. In addition, "school bus" also includes type III vehicles when driven by employees or agents of the school district.
+6. A bus driver may not operate a school bus while communicating over, or otherwise operating, a cellular phone for personal reasons, whether hand-held or hands free, when the vehicle is in motion or a part of traffic.
+For purposes of this paragraph, "school bus" has the meaning given in Minnesota Statutes, section 169.011, subdivision 71.
+In addition, "school bus" also includes type III vehicles when driven by employees or agents of the school district.
 "Cellular phone" means a cellular, analog, wireless, or digital telephone capable of sending or receiving telephone or text messages without an access line for service.